Navigation

 Spring Term 1

 Children will be using these stories to develop their vocabulary and understanding.
-Through the use of traditional tales, children will become confident to retell key stories, create independent story maps and start to innovate their own creative stories.
+Through the use of traditional tales, children will become confident to retell key stories, create independent story maps, and start to innovate their own creative stories.

 If you have a favourite Traditional Tale from your own family or culture please share this with your child’s class as we want the traditional tales to reflect the children in Bumblebee class.